muyangren907/flask_tg/readthedocs/misc/compatibility-and-convenience.rst

 .. code-block:: python

-    # 1. Import the client from telethon.sync
+    # 1. Import the client from wuyusile.sync
-    from telethon.sync import TelegramClient
+    from wuyusile.sync import TelegramClient

     # 2. Change this monster...
     try: